 each of their courses as the semester begins.

-Spring and Summer 2021 Study Abroad programs are canceled.
-Decisions on Fall 2021 Study Abroad programs will be announced at a later date.
-Students with questions or concerns regarding Study Abroad should contact the Office of Global Engagement at firstname.lastname@example.org or 989-774-4308.
+Summer and Fall 2021 Study Abroad programs are canceled.
+Students with questions or concerns regarding Study Abroad should contact the Office of Global Engagement at email@example.com or 989-774-4308.

-Find the latest information about residence halls and campus apartments on the Residence Life FAQ for 2020-2021.
+Find the latest information about residence halls and campus apartments on the Residence Life FAQ for Fall 2021.

 Information about dining options, locations and hours can be found on the CMU Campus Dining website.